Skip to main content

 Nano

-• Nano is a hearing aid brand marketing primarily on social media we don’t recommend.
+• Nano is a hearing aid brand that markets primarily on social media, which we don’t recommend.

 • The brand was sued by the State of Vermont in 2023 for “unfair business practices and misleading marketing statements.”
 Some of these unfair practices included company leadership directing sales staff to identify themselves as hearing instrument specialists (a position that typically requires a two-year degree) when they held no such credentials.